Professor of Finance |

-My research has appeared in premier finance journals such as Journal of Financial Economics, Journal of Financial Intermediation, Journal of Banking and Finance, Journal of Empirical Finance, among others, and is under review at several premier journals.
-My work has been cited in several FT 50 journals (with over 516 Google cites to date; H and I-10 index of 11 as of August, 2018).
+I hold a PhD in Finance from the Bauer College of Business, University of Houston, and MA degrees in Economics from Rutgers University and the Gokhale Institute of Politics and Economics, Pune, India.
+My research has appeared (or accepted) in premier finance journals such as Journal of Financial Economics, Journal of Financial Intermediation, Journal of Banking and Finance, Journal of Financial Markets, Journal of Empirical Finance, among others, and is under review at several premier journals.
+My work has been cited in several FT 50 journals (here I smy current Goolge cites).
 I am currently ranked in the top 10% of Authors on SSRN by all-time downloads.

-I have presented my work at over 120 venues including several prestigious institutions and top finance conferences around the world including AFA, WFA, EFA, FIRS, FDIC-JFSR Banking Conference, Fixed Income and Financial Institutions Conference, Mid-Atlantic Research Conference among others.
+I have presented my work at over 130 venues including several prestigious institutions and top finance conferences around the world including AFA, WFA, EFA, FIRS, FDIC-JFSR Banking Conference, Indian School of Business (ISB) Summer research conference, Fixed Income and Financial Institutions Conference, Mid-Atlantic Research Conference, and CICF, among others.
 I was awarded best paper awards in derivatives and risk management at the Mid-West Finance Association Conference (2003) and Northern Finance Association (NFA) Conference (2004).
 I co-organized the NFA conference in 2012 at Niagara Falls.
 I was the Director of the Lauirer Financial Services Research Centre during 2007-2013, when I was responsible for promoting research by facilitating workshops, seminars and annual conferences.

 My industry experience includes various assignments in risk assessment at Bank United and Duke Energy, both based in Houston, and as a Quantitative analyst with the Fixed Income R & D Group at Bloomberg, New York.
-I have held number of visiting positions including (a) Auckland Institute of Technology Business School, New Zealand (b) Risk Management Institute (RMI) at National University of Singapore (NUS), (c) CAFRAL (Reserve Bank of India), and (d) Indian School of Business (ISB).
+I have held number of visiting positions including (a) Auckland Institute of Technology Business School, New Zealand (b) Risk Management Institute (RMI) at National University of Singapore (NUS), (c) CAFRAL (Reserve Bank of India), Mumbai, and (d) Indian School of Business (ISB), Hyderabad.